indigophp-archive/http-adapter/README.md

 ## Why an other HTTP library again?

 The proposed HTTP Message [PSR](https://github.com/php-fig/fig-standards/blob/master/proposed/http-message.md) is going to be great....but that won't let anyone create HTTP Client agnostic packages.
 For example you cannot typehint for a `ClientInterface`.
 You can only operate on the same messages.
 The PSR Meta also mentions adapter packages as a valid approach.
 There are many cool adapter packages out there, but all of them implement a simple logic based on the author's need.
-You can consider this package as a simple `ClientInterface` providing you full control over the common fetures of the implemented HTTP Client libraries.
-However, it must be noted that all of these packages have something more which is out of scope of this package.
+You can consider this package as a simple `Adapter` providing you full control over the common fetures of the implemented HTTP Client libraries.
+However, it must be noted that the specific features are out of scope.
 For example: if you need to use Guzzle specific feature, depend on it instead.

 This package also provides a simple implementation of the latest PSR interfaces.